 - Scrolling through my social media newsfeed as a must-do every morning

 - Hanging out with people I don’t really like or care about

 - Creating productivity-themed music playlists, instead of actually being productive

 - Keeping hundreds of emails in my inbox instead of deleting them or putting them in folders

 Getting overwhelmed is not about what is on your plate.
 Getting overwhelmed is about how you manage your most important project- you.
-If you feel overwhelmed, take these three steps today.
+If you feel like this, take these three steps today to stop feeling overwhelmed.
 You will feel that you are regaining control, you will be more calm and productive and you will feel better.
 You can get things under control.
 Start today.